Books Like The Thursday Murder Club — 7 Cosy Mystery Picks

 Louise Penny • 2005

 Chief Inspector Armand Gamache investigates murders in the fictional Quebec village of Three Pines — a setting as fully realised as Osman's Coopers Chase, and an ensemble of recurring characters as richly drawn as the Thursday Murder Club itself.
 Penny is considered one of the finest mystery writers working today; the series has eighteen books and improves as it goes.
 Literary quality, genuine warmth, and mysteries with real stakes.
+The Inspector Gamache series is the recommendation for Thursday Murder Club readers who most love the community — the sense that the village is almost as important as the detective — because Three Pines is one of the most fully inhabited settings in contemporary crime fiction.

 The Sweetness at the Bottom of the Pie book cover